 - Great fit for teens who: are detail-oriented and like to be active

 Your wheels are turning about the places you could find a summer job and the types of roles you could pursue.
-Before you press “send” on a job application, let’s cover a few more tips to make the most of your experience:
+Before you click “send” on a job application, let’s cover a few more tips to make the most of your experience.

-- Be entrepreneurial: Remember, having a summer job doesn’t have to mean working for a traditional employer.
-A lot of the above jobs give you the flexibility to start your own summer business, which is an equally great way to gain desirable skills and experience.
+Remember, having a summer job doesn’t have to mean working for a traditional employer.
+A lot of the above jobs give you the flexibility to start your own summer business.
+This can be an equally great way to gain desirable skills and experience.

-- Keep an open mind: Your summer job isn’t a forever career decision, which means you don’t need the perfect role right now.
-Focus on finding something that checks the boxes you need immediately and resist getting too hung up on long-term details.
+Your summer job isn’t a forever career decision, which means you don’t need the perfect role right now.
+Focus on finding something that checks the boxes you need immediately, and resist getting too hung up on long-term details.

-- Emphasize soft skills: As you brush up your resume or job application, remember to call attention to soft skills (things like communication or problem solving) that make you a good fit for that role.
-The expectation isn’t that you have a ton of relevant career experience and qualifications as a teenager, so draw attention to the other qualities that will help you succeed.
+As you brush up your resume or job application, remember to call attention to soft skills that make you a good fit for that role.
+This includes skills like communication or problem-solving.
+Employers don’t expect you to have a ton of relevant career experience and qualifications as a teenager, so draw attention to the other qualities that will help you succeed.

-The expectation isn’t that you have a ton of relevant career experience and qualifications as a teenager, so draw attention to the other qualities that will help you succeed.
+Employers don’t expect you to have a ton of relevant career experience and qualifications as a teenager, so draw attention to the other qualities that will help you succeed.

-- Do your best: Every job is worth doing your best in.
+Every job is worth your best efforts.
 Once you land a role for the summer months, commit to doing your best work and making a positive impression.
 That experience and those relationships will pay dividends moving forward.

 Find the Right Summer Job for You

-Find one that seems like a fit, submit your application, and you’re well on your way to a summer job that gives you experience, boosts your skills, and fills your wallet.
+Find one that seems like a good fit and submit your application.
+Before you know it, you’ll be well on your way to a summer job that gives you experience, boosts your skills, and fills your wallet.

 If you’re a college student, an internship might be a better fit than a part-time summer job.
 Check out our guide to summer internships here.